VVV-Venlo 0–13 AFC Ajax: Overview

-Jurgen Ekkelenkamp opened the score for Ajax in the 12th minute, with the 2–0 only five minutes later by Lassina Traoré's first goal of the evening.
-Ajax scored a two more goals before the half-time break, with a second goal by Traoré and a strike from Dušan Tadić.
+Jurgen Ekkelenkamp opened the score for Ajax in the 12th minute, with Lassina Traoré's first goal of the evening making it 2–0 within only five minutes.
+Ajax scored two more goals before the half-time break, with a second goal by Traoré and a strike from Dušan Tadić.

 Venlo were left with 10 men after 52 minutes when Christian Kum was sent off after the video assistant referee changed his yellow card for violent conduct to a red.
 Venlo further collapsed after the sending off with four Ajax goals in five minutes by Traoré, Antony, Ekkelenkamp and Daley Blind.
-Traoré added his fourth after 65 minutes, and two goals by Klaas-Jan Huntelaar in the 74th and 76th minute made it to 11–0.<ref name="BBC" / With 12 minutes left, Lisandro Martínez made it 12–0 before Traoré scored his fifth of the game in the 87th minute.
+Traoré added his fourth after 65 minutes, and two goals by Klaas-Jan Huntelaar in the 74th and 76th minute made it 11–0.<ref name="BBC" / With 12 minutes left, Lisandro Martínez made it 12–0 before Traoré scored his fifth of the game in the 87th minute.